 The south-west is England’s largest region and the most sparsely populated, with a reputation for clotted cream and Cornish pasties.
 So can it even offer any opportunities for property investors at all?
 In this report we’ll look at some of the best areas of the south-west property investors ought to take a closer look at.

-The south-west might be known for agriculture and tourism ….. but that’s only true of the south of the region.
-According to this European Commission report, the north and east parts of the south-west are an economic powerhouse – great news for property investors.
+The southwest might be known for agriculture and tourism... but that’s only true of the south of the region.
+According to the European Commission, the north and east parts of the southwest is an economic powerhouse – great news for property investors.

 Rent rises aren’t usually good news for tenants, but they are welcome news for landlords.
 They not only mean more income each month but they also usually mean demand for buy to let is strong too.
-According to this report on the Your Move Rental Tracker, rent rises in the south-west of England were faster than anywhere else in England and Wales during a period last year.
+According to one report, rent rises in the south-west of England were faster than anywhere else in England and Wales during a period last year.
 They say rents rose 4% and that landlords earned an average of £703 a month from each property.

-This report from Which? says that while London remains subdued buy to let in the south-west is booming.
-Which? say that while the north-east is good for yields the south-west could be a better all-round investment for property investors.
+While London remains subdued buy-to-let in the southwest is booming.
+While the northeast is good for yields the southwest could be a better all-around investment for property investors.

-Higher than average property prices means yields can be tight in some parts of the south-west.
+Higher than average property prices mean yields can be tight in some parts of the southwest.
 Totally Money figures suggest they are in the region of 3% to 6%, although much more should be possible from a student let or holiday let.